lclarkmichalek/site/content/post/monitoring-queue.md

 case, our namespace is the abbreviated name of our program, `stashdef`.
 The name of the metric is always a little contentious, but `kinesis_message_write` is an understandable description of the operation we're monitoring.
-The unit is even less clear, using `total`.
-There is debate whether `total` or `count` is clearer to use when you're counting something, but I use `total`, as `count` is often used by the default Prometheus libraries, and my use is not always compatible with their use.
+The unit is even less clear, using `total`. `total` is used as the unit for counters (you may also see `count` used for similar things, but only in the context of summaries and histograms).

 The other thing to note about this metric is that we have a label on it.
 Prometheus allows you to add labels to your metrics, adding additional dimensions.
 In Qubit, we have a convention of having a label on this kind of counter called result, which has two values: `success` and `failure`.
+This isn't the convention in the broader community, where having a seperate metric for successes and failures is popular, but it's what we do at Qubit.

 The second metric is the variable `kinesisWriteDuration`, registered as `stashdef_kinesis_message_write_duration_seconds`.
 Much the same as the above,